2015-16 Undergraduate STEM Research Scholarship Program

 Required Application Components:

-1. Statement of your academic goals – a brief statement written by the applicant relating to the reasons for his/her desire to enter a profession in a STEM field.
+- Statement of academic goals - a brief statement written by the applicant relating to the reasons for his/her desire to enter a profession in a STEM field

-2. Plan of study – an outline of intended coursework for the remainder of your undergraduate degree program (uploaded as attachment)
+- Plan of study - an outline of intended coursework for the remainder of your undergraduate degree program (uploaded as an attachment)

-3. Resume – submit a short summary of your career and qualifications, list any relevant education information and significant accomplishments (uploaded as attachment)
+- Resume' - submit a short summary of your career and qualifications, list any relevant education information and significant accomplishments (uploaded as an attachment)

-4. Research Proposal Aligned with NASA's Mission - VSGC's Undergraduate STEM Research Scholarship Program encourages talented undergraduate majors to pursue aerospace-related fields and do research with a strong alignment with NASA’s four Mission Directorates.
+- Research Proposal aligned with NASA's mission - VSGC's undergraduate STEM Research Scholarship Program encourages talented undergraduate majors to pursue aerospace-related fields and do research with a strong alignment with NASA's four Mission Directorates.

-6. Transcript – An unofficial transcript with all grades through Fall semester 2013 is required and can be submitted as a PDF in the online application.
+- Transcript - An unofficial transcript with all grades through fall semester 2014 is required and can be submitted as a PDF in the online application (upload as an attachment).
 If the applicant is selected to receive an award then an official transcript will be required at acceptance.
-If the applicant does not have a PDF conversion tool, links to free on-line PDF converters are provided in the application (uploaded as attachment)
+If the applicant does not have a PDF conversion tool, links to free on-line PDF converters are provided in the application.

 - Awardees should complete all research as proposed and must notify VSGC immediately of any significant changes in the research project or timeline.